Juventud Guerrera: All Elite Wrestling (2021)

 On July 28, 2021, Guerrera was announced for a match against his former WCW rival Chris Jericho at All Elite Wrestling's "Homecoming" on August 4, 2021, event in which the latter is required to perform a finishing maneuver from the top rope.
 This marked his first appearance on TNT since October 2000.
 The match is the third of the "Five Labors" Jericho must successfully complete in order to face MJF in a grudge match.
 Juventud lost to Jericho and was attacked by MJF's bodyguard Wardlow after the match.
 Despite having lost his mask to Jericho many decades earlier in WCW, Guerrera wore a traditional lucha libre mask during the match.

 Impact Wrestling return (2023)

 Guerrera made a surprise return to Impact Wrestling.
 He was a challenger that joined the battle Royal match at Bound for Glory PPV, on October 21, 2023.

 Personal life

 González Hernández is divorced and has a son.
-González is the son of Fuerza Guerrera, and he had problems with his father since the 90s, when he decided to wrestle in the USA.
-On October 9, 2018, his brother, Hijo de Fuerza Guerrera, and sister, Fuerza Guerrera were announced as professional wrestling heirs to their father.
-After the presentation, Guerrera criticized the decision of his siblings becoming pro wrestlers, since neither of them had interest in pro wrestling before.
-He further claimed that they haven't passed the test to become professional wrestlers.
+González is the son of Fuerza Guerrera.